RALEIGH, N.C. – A bounce here, a missed pass there can make all the difference.

 Sebastian Aho, Teuvo Teravainen and Lucas Wallmark posted goals while Petr Mrazek made 18 saves in the losing effort for Carolina.

-A four-point output from Flyers captain Claude Giroux did the job, coupled with goalie Brian Elliott’s 33-save performance.
+A four-point effort from Flyers captain Claude Giroux did the job, coupled with goalie Brian Elliott’s 33-save performance.

 It didn’t look like the type of game the Hurricanes have put together when compiling recent wins, thus a four-game win streak came to an end.